 What you can do

-Your time with your doctor may be limited, so preparing a list of questions before your appointment may help you make the most of your time together.
+Your time with your doctor is limited, so preparing a list of questions can help you make the most of your time together.
 List your questions from most important to least important in case time runs out.
 For ovarian cancer, some basic questions to ask your doctor include:

 What to expect from your doctor